SabotagePerformanceAppraisals/seattle-scrum/_posts/2019-09-13-an-example-dysfunctional-contract-relationship.md

 There are so many contradictions with Scrum here I don't know where to start.

 Scrum intentionally eliminates the project manager role to create space for team self management.
+This is a much more important part of Scrum than any 15 minute meeting!

-Outside stakeholders are welcome at the *Sprint Review Meeting*, to help the Product Owner inspect and adapt the product increment.  ["Scrum of Scrums" was disavowed](/seven-alternatives-to-scrum-of-scrums/#the-disavowal) by Ken Schwaber years ago.
+Outside stakeholders are welcome at the *Sprint Review Meeting*, to help the Product Owner inspect and adapt the product increment.
+If stakeholders don't like what the team is doing, their beef is with the Product Owner.  ["Scrum of Scrums" was disavowed](/seven-alternatives-to-scrum-of-scrums/#the-disavowal) by Ken Schwaber years ago.

 The Scrum Master also should *not* be coordinating tasks -- that's the team's job.